 While the details have changed, the underlying story on Burfict remains the same; injuries and suspensions have gutted his fantasy value.
 He played only 10 games in 2017, logging 69 tackles and 1.5 sa...

 Vontaze Burfict Contract Information:

-Burfict signed a four-year, $20 million extension with the Bengals in August of 2014.
+Signed a three-year, $38.68 million contract extension with the Bengals in September of 2017.

 To instantly reveal our fantasy analysis of every player – including Vontaze Burfict – simply subscribe now.

 |2018 Proj||27||CIN||Subscribe now to see our 2018 projections for Vontaze Burfict|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.